 The Power of Cognitive Restructuring in Improving Sleep Quality

-Sleep is not just a physical process—it’s also deeply tied to our thoughts and emotions.
-If you’ve ever lain in bed with racing thoughts, irrational worries, or a mind that just won't shut off, you know how powerful the mind can be in sabotaging rest.
-That’s where cognitive restructuring, a key element of Cognitive Behavioral Therapy for Insomnia (CBT-I), comes in.
+Sleep is not just a physical process; it is also deeply tied to our thoughts and emotions.
+If you have ever lain in bed with racing thoughts, irrational worries, or a mind that just will not shut off, you know how powerful the mind can be in sabotaging rest.
+That is where cognitive restructuring, a key element of Cognitive Behavioral Therapy for Insomnia (CBT I), comes in.

 This simple but powerful technique targets the thought patterns that keep you awake and replaces them with more balanced, realistic beliefs that promote better sleep.